railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 After confirming the order you'd wait for the delivery of the products from your supplier.
 Typically this would be somebody in Stores rather than Purchasing, who would:

 	#.
-Open the menu  *Inventory Control > Packing Lists > Getting Goods > Packings to be Received*  using the expand/collapse icon rather than clicking directly on  *Packing Lists*
+Open the menu :menuselection:`Inventory Control --> Packing Lists --> Getting Goods --> Packings to be Received` using the expand/collapse icon rather than clicking directly on  *Packing Lists*

 	#.
 When the  *Packing list* window appears, select the name of the entry in the list (\ ``IN:1``\   to display the Packing List itself – you'd usually do a search for the supplier name or order number in a list that was larger than this – then click  *Validate* to load the  *Make Packing* form.